 Whenever one thinks of betting and its beginnings, one always thinks of the UK with its myriad of betting shops and betting enthusiasts.
 It has always been a way for people to escape the mundane everyday life, while also having the chance to win some money and watch a match or two on the telly.

 However, before the days of online betting, casinos offering free spin bonuses, and betting on virtual matches, betting was considered illegal in the UK and most of the betting shops were run from dark and shady basements, with bookmakers being very careful not to get arrested.
+Well you can also win cash bonus at qq39bet which is very legal platform.

 This all changed however, when on May 1st 1961 betting shops became legalized.
 Tens of thousands betting shops opened in the following years, and the betting industry changed completely.
 Illegal bookmakers who didn’t have the resources to turn legal had to stop offering their services, and with that the door was open for the large companies like Ladbrokes and William Hill to overtake the business.

 This made the gambling experience much safer for the regular betting aficionado and as a result more and more people started flooding in the newly open betting shops.
 Unfortunately, in the beginning betting shops had to have dark windows and couldn’t advertise themselves openly because of the social stigmas which have long been associated with them.
+If you are casino game lover then you must know Tembak Ikan is one of very famous online casino game.
+It is Fish Shoot Games from Android.

 The betting industry had to wait for 25 years for the legislation to be loosened and for betting shops to be regarded just as any other private establishment.
 With the change of legislation in 1986 betting shops were allowed to paint their walls in brighter colours, to serve hot and cold drinks and to offer seats and television sets to all those interested to spend their time there.

 During that period, four large betting companies – William Hill, Ladbrokes, Coral and Mecca – dominated the market.
 Right from the start they stood by their customers and always tried to provide them with the best conditions possible.
 One such instance was the abolition of the tax charged on individual wagers, which was 10% of the winnings.
 After a lot of effort and insistence from the betting companies, the government decided to completely remove this tax in 2002, and instead to tax the bookmakers’ yearly profits.
+Check out QQ39BET, the world’s largest community-based business insights platform.

 Related – how do bookmakers determine odds